Prabhakar-Naik/senior-java-developer/README.md

 Receive data from the server.<br>
 Close the socket.

+<h2>Choosing Between TCP and UDP</h2>
+The choice between TCP and UDP depends on the specific requirements of the application:
+<h3>Use TCP when:</h3>
+Reliable data delivery is crucial.<br>
+Data must be delivered in order.<br>
+Examples: File transfer, web browsing, database communication.
+<h3>Use UDP when:</h3>
+Speed and low latency are more important than reliability.<br>
+Some data loss is acceptable.<br>
+Examples: Streaming media, online gaming, DNS lookups.

 # 5. HTTP and RESTful APIs.

 # 6. Remote Procedure Call (RCP) - gRCP, Thrift, RMI.
 # 7. Message Queues (Kafka, RabbitMQ, JMS).
 # 8. Java Concurrency (ExecutorService, Future, ForkJoinPool).